Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Proof Of Theorem

 Consider next the affect of performing fill during flush.
 In \SAOWP\ we accept packets also during the flush phase, but we never process any of these packets before all packets contributing to the algorithm being \hfull\ are transmitted, i.e., they are never processed before the flush phase is complete.
 We enumerate the fill phases and the subsequent flush phases as follows: $P_{\FILL_1}, P_{\FLUSH_1}, P_{\FILL_2}, P_{\FLUSH_2}, \dots, P_{\FILL_n}, P_{\FLUSH_n}$, where $n \geq 1$.
 It should be noted that each such phase corresponds to a series of disjoint time intervals defined by the first cycle of the sequence of phases.
 We further denote the $P_{\FLUSH_0}$ phase as an empty set of cycles, and in case that the sequence ends by a fill phase, we also let $P_{\FLUSH_n}$ denote an empty set of cycles.

-We denote by an additional star-superscript all the above notations when applied to the fill and flush phases of \SAOWP.
+Similarly, we further define $P^*_{\FILL_i}, P^*_{\FLUSH_i}$, for the appropriate values of $i$, to denote the fill and flush phases corresponding to \SAOWP.